I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ns-wdfdevice-_wdf_device_state.md

 `ResourcesChanged`

 A <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_tri_state.md">WDF_TRI_STATE</a>-typed value that, if set to <b>WdfTrue</b>, indicates that the device's resource requirements have changed.

-`Size`

-The size, in bytes, of this structure.

 ## Remarks
 Structure members use the <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_tri_state.md">WDF_TRI_STATE</a> type.
 A value of <b>WdfUseDefault</b> indicates the framework will use the value that was provided by a lower driver in the stack.
 For example, if a bus driver specifies <b>WdfTrue</b> for <b>NotDisableable</b> and the device's function driver specifies <b>WdfUseDefault</b>, the framework uses <b>WdfTrue</b> for the device state.